Solar thermal energy: Low-temperature collectors

 Solar roof ponds for solar heating and cooling were developed by Harold Hay in the 1960s.
 A basic system consists of a roof-mounted water bladder with a movable insulating cover.
 This system can control heat exchange between interior and exterior environments by covering and uncovering the bladder between night and day.
 When heating is a concern the bladder is uncovered during the day allowing sunlight to warm the water bladder and store heat for evening use.
 When cooling is a concern the covered bladder draws heat from the building's interior during the day and is uncovered at night to radiate heat to the cooler atmosphere.
 The Skytherm house in Atascadero, California uses a prototype roof pond for heating and cooling.

 Solar space heating with solar air heat collectors is more popular in the USA and Canada than heating with solar liquid collectors since most buildings already have a ventilation system for heating and cooling.
 The two main types of solar air panels are glazed and unglazed.

 Of the 21000000 sqft of solar thermal collectors produced in the United States in 2007, 16000000 sqft were of the low-temperature variety.
 Low-temperature collectors are generally installed to heat swimming pools, although they can also be used for space heating.
 Collectors can use air or water as the medium to transfer the heat to their destination.
+The sun's free energy can also be used to heat water to fulfil domestic hot water demands, such as the hot water that comes out of taps.
+Solar thermal water heating systems can provide approximately 50% of a property's annual hot water demand (depending on the size of the property, its location etc) which in turn can help homeowners make savings on their energy bills.